Fewer than 90 spots available for Fall 2025. Don't wait to apply!

 Please note: exact times vary by time zone and cohort placement.
 Chat with us 1-on-1 to look at how Prisma could work with your family's schedule.

 During August through June, Prisma learners experience three Sessions (Fall, Winter and Spring), with breaks to recharge in between.
-Each session centers around one interdisciplinary theme that awards credit in multiple subjects required for graduation.
+Each session centers around an interdisciplinary theme that awards credit in multiple subjects required for graduation.
 The last week of each session is dedicated to revision, reflection, and parent-coach-learner conferences.

 Aside from our live workshops (which take up, in total, 2.5 hours on Monday-Thursday), families are free to schedule their days however they wish.
 Flexibility is one of the great benefits of our program.
 If families wish to travel during the typical school year, that's no problem.
 We have many kids who tune into Prisma while traveling with their family (or simply take some time off during the school year).
 If families wish to fit in extracurriculars during the day or get-togethers with friends, that's also no problem.
 Having said this, we do provide a suggested schedule for those families that want a clear structure for their child's day and many of our learners do follow this.